 Reasons to Love This Recipe

 - Lemon fans will love anginetti cookies.
 Fresh lemon ingredients are used where they're most impactful: (lots of) lemon zest in the batter and lemon juice in the icing.
+Also check out these bold lemon bars with graham cracker crust.

 - Olive oil provides tenderness and a hint of complementary flavor, but this recipe was tweaked so that the cookies won't spread too much.